ObelusFamily/Anythink-Market-6jf6s/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Frist clone the github repo on your local machine Download and install Docker on your machine
+After successful installation of docker, run "docker-compose up" to spin up the app on your machine